太陽工業コラム

 Tambayama Village also had to deal with underground obstructions: as soon as construction began in September, a tremendous amount of rocks came out of the ground.
 As soon as construction began in September, an unbelievable amount of rocks came out of the ground, including table-sized boulders more than 1 meter in diameter.
 This was truly unexpected, but we had to remove all the stones before we could proceed with the columnar improvement work, so it took nearly three months to remove the underground obstacles.
 Moreover, after the work was completed, approximately 2,000 tons of removed stones were left behind.
 Since the disposal of the stones would cost even more, we had to rent a crusher to crush the stones into smaller pieces on site, and for about two months the construction site was transformed into a crushing plant.

 There is a later story about the crushed stones.
-The crushed stones were used as exterior finishing materials, and one of them was neatly cut and made into a nameplate with the inscription “Tambayama Village Office” on it.
-The stone has a black stain on its cross section, which they say resembles a birthmark on the face of Sumijiro, the main character in the popular anime “Oni no Shura” (Blade of the Demon), which is set in Tambayama Village.
-The owner and all the staff were excited about the “Sumijiro stone,” and the unique font used in “Blade of the Oni no Kai” was also used for the nameplate.
+The crushed stones were used as exterior finishing materials, and one of them was neatly cut and made into a nameplate with the inscription “Tambayama Village Hall” on it.
+The stone has a black stain on its cross section, which they say resembles a birthmark on the face of Sumijiro, the main character in the popular anime “Kimetsu no Yaiba” (Demon Slayer), which is set in Tambayama Village.
+The owner and all the staff were excited about the “Sumijiro stone,” and the unique font used in “Demon Slayer” was also used for the nameplate.
 We hope that fans will come and check it out.

-The building was awarded the "Yamanashi Prefecture Architectural Culture Award" and the "Yamanashi Prefecture Architectural Culture Award",
+The building was awarded the "Yamanashi Prefecture Architectural Culture Award".

-Fulfillment in the Work of Carrying on History as Reflected in the Traditional "Omatsuhiki" Event
+Fulfillment in the qork of carrying on history as reflected in the traditional "Omatsuhiki" event.

 A grand inauguration ceremony was held on March 25, 2023.
-The facility will be put into service in April of that year.
+The facility was put into service in April of that year.

 Tsuruoka:

 On the way to the goal, a grand mochi-making ceremony is held in front of the government office building.
 The new town hall has a shed and a concrete section facing the street, which we call the “Mochimaki Terrace,” and as I chased after the rice cakes and oranges thrown from the terrace, I thought to myself, “This is what the terrace was for.
-As I chased the rice cakes and oranges thrown from the terrace, I thought to myself, “This is what the terrace was designed for.”
 Imagining the excitement of the people of the village for decades and generations to come as they chased the rice cakes thrown from the terrace we had built, I felt an even greater sense of accomplishment in participating in a part of history and in building the future.

 Looking back on the inauguration ceremony, Tsuruoka, who was deeply moved by his role as a part of history, emphasized that the project was the result of the combined efforts of many people, transcending the boundaries of politics, business, government, and the private sector.
-Tamekai then expressed his gratitude both internally and externally, as well as his will to preserve the company’s corporate culture.
+Tamekai then expressed her gratitude both internally and externally, as well as her will to preserve the company’s corporate culture.

 Tsuruoka: